What is Intrinsic Value?

 - Margin Profile: Historical Profit Margins (e.g. Gross Margin, Operating Margin, EBITDA Margin, Net Profit Margin), Opportunities for Cost-Cutting, Industry Averages, Future Spending Needs

 In the context of corporate valuation, the intrinsic value of a company is estimated from its future cash flows, growth potential, and risk.
+Thus, the foundation of a DCF valuation model is the 3-statement financial model.

 The discounted cash flow model (DCF) approach calculates the present value (PV) of the company’s expected cash flows (i.e. discounted to the present date), which is the estimated value of the company.